-The Amendments will impact all entities in the preparation of their financial statements.
+The amendments will impact all entities in the preparation of their financial statements.

-These amendments are in the main clarifications which should reduce rather than add to the burden of financial statement preparation.
+Impact on affected entities: Low These amendments are in the main clarifications which should reduce rather than add to the burden of financial statement preparation.
 They will achieve limited, short-term improvements and are a good start to the overall larger initiative.

-The Amendments are designed to further encourage companies to apply professional judgement in determining what information to disclose in their financial statements.
+The amendments are designed to further encourage companies to apply professional judgement in determining what information to disclose in their financial statements.